New Zealand Wedding Creative Photographer of the Year 2017

 Entering the awards allows me to explore different ideas while focusing on growth and development as an artist.
 Photography is continually evolving and I am excited to be part of what is a very challenging and interesting industry.
 I was really delighted to be named finalist for both the Creative and Classic categories, and super stoked to have won Creative

 The image above is called 'Puzzle Head', and it's a story about how 'puzzling' married life can be sometimes (for both parties).
-I am married with 2 kids and as any parent and husband/wife would know, life can get rather demanding at times!
+I am married with 2 kids and as any parent and husband/wife would know, life can get pretty tough at times!
 Sometimes, you just don't get it.
 At the end of the day though, it's all about love and as puzzling as love can be, you know that the two of you are meant to fit together no matter what, just like 2 pieces of a puzzle

 I try and find meaning in all of my work no matter how crazy or risky the idea is.
-The entry above won a Gold Award and is a reflection of modern day wedding scenes and the way that I often see it, and of course what other people at a wedding might see as well.
+The entry above won a Gold Award and is a reflection of modern day wedding scenes and the way that we often see it, and of course what other people at a wedding might see as well.
 Whether we choose to embrace or shun the modern day technologies, I believe that it is something here to stay so long as we can control the time we spend in front of our screens (especially on these kind of special days).
 Having fun is what it's all about, especially with your bridal party

 The next 4 entries below were entered into the Wedding Classic Category, which I was also named a finalist for: